Employees are the foundation upon which every successful company is built.

 The goal of workforce planning is to build a company with stable staffing levels across every department.
 Another goal is hiring and retaining people who possess the skills to achieve successful results and a higher return on investment (ROI).
 This way, companies avoid understaffing, overstaffing, and scrambling when an employee unexpectedly quits or is fired.

-With proper workforce planning, human resources and managers can recognize early warning signs within the staff and implement pre-existing action plans to address issues before they create a disruption.
+With proper workforce planning, human resources and managers can recognize early warning signs concerning staffing issues and implement pre-existing action plans to address issues before they create a disruption.

 Who is responsible for workforce planning?